andualemb/Exploratory-Data-Analysis---Course-Project-2/README.md

         ggtitle('Comparrision of Total Emissions From Motor Vehicle in Baltimore City, MD and Los Angeles, CA by Year') print(g)
       dev.off()

+# Answwer 6
-#Los Angeles has seen the biggest drop in emmissions in absloute terms but the total emmission in Baltimore is lower that LA
+# Los Angeles has seen the biggest drop in emmissions in absloute terms but the total emmission in Baltimore is lower that LA